Kip Williams: Theatre

 In 2020 Williams wrote and directed an adaptation of Oscar Wilde's novel The Picture of Dorian Gray.
 The one-person show saw actor Eryn Jean Norvill play 26 characters in a two-hour performance at the Roslyn Packer Theatre that incorporated Williams' signature use of live video.
 Hailed a "tour de force" by The Guardian, the show received a slew five star reviews and was extended twice.
 The production was reprised in 2022, first touring to the Adelaide Festival, then playing a sold out return season in Sydney, followed by a sold out ten week season in Melbourne at the Arts Centre Melbourne, opening in Rising Festival and presented by Michael Cassel Group.
 The production received further five star reviews in Melbourne and Adelaide, including from The Age, which called the production a "dazzling masterpiece", and Time Out, which declared it a "reinvention of theatre".
-The production was nominated for six Sydney Theatre Awards, winning Best Production, Best Director for Williams, Best Performer for Norvill and Best Stage Design for Designer Marg Horwell.
+The production was nominated for six Sydney Theatre Awards, winning Best Production, Best Director for Williams, Best Performer for Norvill, and Best Stage Design for Designer Marg Horwell.
+The production's Melbourne season was nominated for six Green Room Awards, winning Best Production, Best Director for Williams, Best Performer for Norvill, and Best Costume Design for Horwell.

 In 2021 Williams reunited with playwright Kate Mulvany to direct her adaptation of Ruth Park's cult classic Playing Beatie Bow.
 The production starred Catherine Văn-Davies and Sophia Nolan, with Heather Mitchell and Guy Simon in supporting roles, and was the reopening work of the Sydney Theatre Company's newly renovated Wharf Theatres.
 The production was nominated for two Sydney Theatre Awards, Best Production for Young People and Best Supporting Actor for Mitchell.
 Following Sydney's second lockdown, Williams reopened STC's theatres with an innovative production of William Shakespeare's Julius Caesar.
 Adapted by Williams, the production was performed at The Wharf Theatre in-the-round by just three actors, Zahra Newman as Brutus, Ewen Leslie as Cassius and Caesar, and Geraldine Hakewill as Mark Antony, using live video filmed by the performers on mobile phones and displayed on a giant flying cube of LED screens.
-Time Out praised the work as bringing "Shakespeare's revered classic right up to the very minute", while The Guardian declared Williams a "technological innovator in theatre".
+Time Out magazine praised the work as bringing "Shakespeare's revered classic right up to the very minute", while The Guardian declared Williams a "technological innovator in theatre".